hypernumbers/learn_elisp_the_hard_way/rsts/lesson-4-3.rst

 The next parameter is the array ``[menu-bar omar]`` which tells the global keymap that this new key is under the menu.
 The final item is a parameter list - in this cause just jusing a normal string as the key.
 The function ``make-sparse-keymap`` creates an empty keymap - we will fill this keymap with the menu items later.

+You should be quite confused by the terminology now.
+We are creating *menus* and all the functions refer to *keys*.
+Emacs has a mechanism for handling keyboard events.
+All the other user input mechanisms (mouse events, menus, toolbar buttons, etc, etc) are all extensions of key-handling mechanisms.
+Hence the fact that all these things are configured by *key* related functions.

-The menu is in the wrong place really.
+The menu we have just created is in the wrong place really.
 The standard Emacs menus are:

 * *File*
 * *Edit*